23 August 2026

 Greece also has a separate regime for high-net-worth individuals who transfer their tax residence to Greece.
 This is commonly referred to as the Greek non-dom regime and falls under Article 5A of the Income Tax Code.

-In broad terms, qualifying individuals may pay an annual lump-sum tax of €100,000 on foreign-sourced income for up to 15 years, regardless of the amount of that foreign income.
-AADE’s guide explains that the regime also includes an investment requirement and strict eligibility conditions.
+In broad terms, qualifying individuals may pay an annual lump-sum tax of €100,000 on foreign-sourced income for up to 15 years, regardless of the amount of that income.
+Under the current framework, the regime includes a minimum €500,000 investment in Greece and detailed rules on timing, eligible investments and evidence.
+An additional €20,000 annual amount applies for each eligible relative brought into the regime.

 Who Is This Regime For?